CharlieS540/MS1-Junior-Club/README.md

 ### Git commits

-There Github commit on February 1st saying 'http.server' was not intend to be submit wih this message so I done another commit with the message 'added event two and styled. websites at the bottom of section linked to the event organisers home page.' which was the intended message for this commit.
+There Github commit on February 1st saying 'http.server' was not intend to be submit with this message so I done another commit with the message 'added event two and styled. websites at the bottom of section linked to the event organisers home page.' which was the intended message for this commit.

 ### Wireframe Design Changes